Bossier Parish, LA

-Bossier Parish is located in northwest Louisiana, in the Shreveport metropolitan area.
-The government seat is Bossier City.
+Bossier Parish is located in northwest Louisiana, in the Shreveport metropolitan area and has a population of roughly 130,000 residents.
+The government seat is Bossier City, LA.
 Prostitution activity have been well-documented in the cities and surrounding areas of the parish.
 This activity and the problems and ancillary crimes it generates results in complaints to law enforcement agencies from residents and businesses.
 Among the more serious crimes associated with the local commercial sex market is sex trafficking.
-For example, in June, 2019 an FBI operation netted numerous arrests for prostitution over the weekend, including 10 suspects that were booked in Bossier Parish.
+For example, in June 2019, an FBI operation netted numerous arrests for prostitution over a single weekend, including 10 suspects that were booked in Bossier Parish.
 Local law enforcement authorities confirmed the sweep but could provide no further details, including exactly where the arrests were made.
 The Bossier Parish Sheriff’s Department booking reports included the identities of 10 men and women arrested on prostitution-related charges the same day.
 The charges included prostitution, possession of meth and other drugs, promoting prostitution, and knowingly recruiting female subject to provide prostitution services.
 Nearly a dozen additional arrests were made in Caddo Parish during the same FBI operation.
+Instances of drugs, child endangerment, and violence against individuals engaging in commercial sex have also been documented to occur as a result of the local commercial sex market.

 Consumer level demand provides the revenue stream for all prostitution and sex trafficking, and has therefore been targeted by local law enforcement agencies as a strategy for prevention and response.
 The Bossier City Police and Bossier Parish Sheriff’s Office have conducted web-based and street level reverse stings.
 The names, ages, and addresses of those arrested for soliciting prostituted women are reported in local news outlets, along with details of how the stings were conducted.
 For example, a reverse sting in March, 2013 resulted in the arrest of seven sex buyers whose photos, names, home towns, and dates of birth were released to the media.

-In 2013, the Louisiana John School was launched that will accept any arrested buyers in Bossier Parish, Shreveport, and Bossier City.
+In 2013, the Louisiana John School was launched that woud accept any arrested buyers in Bossier Parish, Shreveport, and Bossier City.
 An excerpt from the program’s home page:

 - Inciting Prostitution